MaxAcheson/crypto_app/README.md

 [streamlit](https://streamlit.io/)

-This project has been constructed in [Visual Studio Code](https://code.visualstudio.com/) and runs on the [Streamlit](https://streamlit.io/) web app framework.
+This project has been constructed in [Visual Studio Code](https://code.visualstudio.com/) and runs on a [Streamlit](https://streamlit.io/) web app framework.

 ## Installation Guide